-This is an old version of the page Date published: 21 December, 2015 Date superseded: 9 January, 2017
+This is an old version of the page

+Date published: 21 January, 2022

+Date superseded: 7 November, 2023

-To see recent changes to this guidance, check the bottom of this page.
+For recent changes to this guidance, please see the bottom of the page.

 Introduction

 Bracken is a native plant with conservation benefits and is a natural component of many woodlands and open-ground habitats.
 Stands of bracken can provide a valuable habitat for wildlife, especially where the bracken canopy is relatively open.